patch-charity/virgin-money-giving-api/README.md

 ## Usage
 @todo - Some code examples

+@todo - Highligt as many gotchas as you can.
+403s for any wrong bit
+@todo - Callback URL must match (access denied otherwise)

 ## Running tests
 - `composer install` - @todo - Try this from a fresh install to see if this will install everything right.
 - `phpunit`

 ## Roadmap
 - First thing todo is to mock the API calls!
 We are bumping into the queries per second limit
-- Use a hydrator for mapping the fundraiser and page details to the API call
+- Use a hydrator for mapping the fundraiser and page details to the API call?
+- Get hooked up to TravisCI
+- Get Sensio static analyis hooked up
 - More tests